 Dale started working with raptors in the late 60s as a young boy growing up on his family’s farm in Palmetto, GA.
 He had become interested in birds while watching Mutual of Omaha’s “Wild Kingdom” on Sunday afternoons with Jim Fowler and Marlin Perkins.
 Dale pursued falconry and continued to work and hunt with his birds while serving in law enforcement.
 After 27 years in law enforcement, Dale was forced to retire due to a cervical injury.
 However, his injury did not stop his work with raptors.

-A Native American (Comanchee Indian), Retired Marine Infantry (1960-1985), two Vietnam tours, one Middle East, two tours as a Drill Instructor, and one tour as NROTC instructor at the University of Illinois, Campaign III; Jesse spent many years travelling the World.
+A Native-American (Comanchee Indian), retired Marine infantry (1960-1985), two Vietnam tours, one Middle-East tour, two tours as a drill instructor, and one tour as NROTC instructor at the University of Illinois, Campaign III.
+Jesse spent many years travelling the world.

-Jesse Nieto retired after 20 years Civil Service at Camp LeJeune N.C. and met Dale at a shooting range.
-Since then, Jesse has volunteered to help at numerous shows with these magnificent raptors and enjoys teaching others about Falconry.
+Jesse Nieto retired after 20 years of civil service at Camp LeJeune N.C. and met Dale at a shooting range.
+Since then, Jesse has volunteered to help at numerous shows with our magnificent raptors.

-"To watch the eyes of young people as they see these Raptors, the World is good".
+"Watching the eyes of young people as they see these birds... it tells me the world is good."

 My name is Christian Shellabarger.
 I am 19 and a general falconer.
 I am currently hunting with a tiercel Aplomado falcon.
 I have been with Winged Ambassadors since 2011.
 Dale Arrowood was my sponsor for my apprenticeship and after that, I joined his team of falconers and volunteers.

 Marissa Shelton (Volunteer falconer)

 Hi, I'm Marissa!
 I have been an animal lover since I was a little girl!
 I'm currently studying Organismal Biology at Auburn University and dream of having a career conserving wildlife.